QuantumPhy/Python-projects/README.md

 ## Project descriptions

 I will briefly describe all of the projects/folders in this repo.
 Folders not mentioned are unfinished or obsolete.
+You will need [Tensorflow](https://www.tensorflow.org/) in order to run scripts in deep_learning_udc, and tensorflow_projects folders.

 ### Deep_learning_udc folder